bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 zenith angles, and PWV values has been generated for pipeline use, and are stored in the DaRUS data repository [#fn_fifi_sdcatran]_.
 The pipeline will attempt to retrieve these automatically, unless an ATRAN directry is specified, or a single ATRAN file is specified.
-In the the DaRUS data repository.
+In the DaRUS data repository.
 The pipeline will attempt to retrieve these automatically, unless an ATRAN directory is specified, or a single ATRAN file is specified.
 In the telluric correction step, the pipeline uses the parameter set of observed altitude, zenith angle, and PWV in order to select the six models which lie adjacent to the